 To minimise our carbon footprint, we use traditional blacksmithing techniques and run our equipment as efficiently as possible.
 We use hand tools and sweat as much as possible for forging blades and handle shaping.

 Society has become throwaway and we need to make a change.
-All our tools and products are made to last a lifetime.
+All our knives and tools are made to last a lifetime.
 Not only does that mean fewer natural resources are being used but that it gives you the opportunity to learn to use and love your new tool.

-Something that can be passed down over the generations.
+Something special that can be passed down over the generations.